AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 \label{fig:por-step3}
 \end{figure}

 Chain L now knows *which L blocks are recorded by Chain R*, i.e., which local blocks are known about by some external source.
 Put another way: Chain L's history is confirmed *not only* by new Chain L blocks, *but also* by Chain R blocks.
+\begin{comment}
 There's no data-availability concern here since Chain L nodes *know* that they have the blocks that Chain R knows about.
+\end{comment}

 \aside{
   \textbf{Important:} Soon, these confirmations will have real and useful meaning.